cruseakshay/Notes/JAVA/NotesFromReading/OCP/1_AdvancedClassDesign.md

   A local inner class is a nested class defined within a method. \
   Like local variables, a local inner class declaration does not exist until the method is invoked, and it goes out of scope when the method returns. \

+  Starting in Java SE 8, a local class can access local variables and parameters of the enclosing block that are final or effectively final.
+A variable or parameter whose value is never changed after it is initialized is effectively final.

 - properties:
   - They do not have an access specifier.
   - They cannot be declared static and cannot declare s tatic fields or methods.